12 page speed optimization tips (to CRUSH your load time)

 • Reduce the number of different Google Fonts you are using

-• Google Optimize, Hotjar or other user tracking or optimization scripts
+• Google Optimize, Hotjar, or other user tracking or optimization scripts

 • FontAwesome icons if they are barely being used